Crested pigeon: Breeding

 While they breed throughout the year, it is more common in the warmer months.
 Males approach females and begin an elaborate mating dance; they bob their bodies up and down, while opening and closing their wings like a fan with each bob.
 This is accompanied by a soft hooting which is timed with the bobbing.
 If the female is interested, she remains generally stationary as the male approaches, until copulation is attempted.
-Nesting usually occurs in shrubs or trees.
+Bird nest Nesting usually occurs in shrubs or trees.
 Nests usually consist of a platform of twigs.
 They lay two oval, white, glossy eggs.
 The eggs usually hatch 3 weeks after they were laid.
 Both parents incubate the eggs.